1adore1/deadlock-match-tracker-bot/README.md

 ### Features:
 - Real-time tracking of Deadlock matches for top 250 leaderboard players.
 - Predicts match winners using a Gradient Boosting model.
-- Achieves an accuracy of 96% in predicting match outcomes.
+- Achieves ROC-AUC at 70% in predicting match outcomes.
 - Displays match details such as net worth, heroes, and match score.
 - Allows users to refresh match details dynamically with a button click.